Freelance vs. Full-Time: Which One’s Better?

 Freelancing is a work arrangement where independent contractors work on a project or contract basis for multiple clients or companies.
 What is a freelancer?
 They are self-employed professionals who offer their services to clients temporarily or part-time.

-To find freelance work, you can start by making an inquiry to potential clients, sending applications to freelance job postings, or working with talent acquisition firms.
+To obtain freelance work, you can start by posting a query to potential clients, answering freelance job postings, or passing through talent acquisition agencies.

 Pros of Freelancing